mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   </tr>
   <tr>
     <td><b>CurveProxy</b></td>
     <td>Cannot instantiate an instance of it.
-Both BrepEdge and BrepTrim types are derived from the CurveProxy class.</td>
+Both BrepEdge & BrepTrim types are derived from the CurveProxy class.</td>
   </tr>
  </table>

-#### Create curve objects:
+#### Create Curve Objects

 One way to create a curve object is to use the create methods available as **static** methods in the parent **Rhino.Geometry.Curve** class.
-Here is an example.
+Here is an example:

 Create an instance of a **NurbsCurve** from control points and degree